traydenpoke/traydenpoke/README.md

 ### About Me
-* Interested in artificial intelligence and machine learning
+* Interested in artificial intelligence and machine learning.
-* Currently learning: C++ and German!
+* Currently learning: JavaScript and German!
 * You can reach me at: trayden.boucher03@gmail.com

 ### Technical Skills